sparkfish/orbitron/README.md

 See [http://localhost:8000/docs](http://localhost:8000/docs) for auto-generated Swagger API documentation.

 ## Quick start using open pharamacy location data on local development server
-1.)
-Set up a postgresql instance with PostGIS
+1. Set up a postgresql instance with PostGIS

-2.)
-Perform installation as indicated in *"Installation"* section.
+2. Perform installation as indicated in *"Installation"* section.

-3.)
-Download Rx Open's pharacy location database from https://rxopen.org/api/v1/map/download/facility and place the resulting `facility.csv` in the project's root folder.
+3. Download Rx Open's pharacy location database from https://rxopen.org/api/v1/map/download/facility and place the resulting `facility.csv` in the project's root folder.

-4.)
-Execute `python import-pharmacies.py`
+4. Execute `python import-pharmacies.py`

-5.)
-Run development server, as indicated in *"Running"* section.
+5. Run development server, as indicated in *"Running"* section.

 You should now be able to issue http requests using the API endpoints against the local server, such as `http://localhost:8000/nearest/100/pharmacies/to/75001`

 ## Running in Azure
 This software can run in an Azure App Service with the custom startup command `python -m uvicorn main:app --host 0.0.0.0`

-## Roadmap
-- [X] Initial API implementation
-- [X] Sample upload script
-- [ ] Builtin support for pagination
-- [ ] administration features for "neighbor" data
-- [ ] more robust logging options
-- [ ] Add parameter for GPS coordinates as location to get results within

 ## Credits